Kathryn Leigh Scott: Pomegranate Press

 In 1986, Scott founded Pomegranate Press, which published her books about Dark Shadows, as well as other books authored by her, including The Bunny Years, about the 25-year history of Playboy Bunnies, and coffee table books on film art.
 Pomegranate Press has also published books by other authors, mainly nonfiction entertainment titles.
 Today, she continues to work as an actress (Three Christs with Richard Gere, 2017) and writer (Last Dance At the Savoy, Now With You, Now Without).
-She reprised a number of her Dark Shadows roles in a series of audio dramas.
+She reprised a number of her Dark Shadows roles in a series of audio dramas from Big Finish Productions.
 Scott co-wrote (with Jim Pierson) Dark Shadows: Return to Collinwood, an updated retrospective on the original series, including the Tim Burton remake with Johnny Depp, in which Scott has a cameo role.
 The book was released on April 3, 2012 via Pomegranate Press.

 Personal life

 Scott married her first husband, photographer Ben Martin, in 1971.
 They divorced in 1990, although the two remained business partners in Pomegranate Press.
 Martin died in February 2017.

-In 1991, she married Los Angeles magazine founder Geoff Miller.
+In 1991, she married Los Angeles magazine founder Geoff Miller (1936–2011).
 She and Miller remained together until his death from progressive supranuclear palsy in 2011.

+In 2025, she married author and journalist Patrick Oster.